 At trial, the jury determines that Joyce was 60% at fault for changing lanes quickly and without a turn signal, and Julia was 40% at fault for speeding.
 Since Joyce was at least half to blame, Julia can recover damages from Joyce.

 Although Julia in the above example will get money, it is less than what she would recover had she not been speeding.
-Courts reduce plaintiffs’ financial rewards by the amount they were to blame.
+Courts reduce your financial rewards by the amount you were to blame.

-People harmed in a rear-end accident may be eligible to recover Nevada compensatory damages to pay for their
+If you were harmed in a rear-end accident, you may be eligible to recover compensatory damages to pay for your

-If the victim died, his/her estate or family can pursue a wrongful death claim.
-And in cases that go to trial — which is rare since most cases settle — the court can also order that the defendant pay punitive damages in Nevada:
+If the victim died, their estate or family can pursue a wrongful death claim.
+In cases that go to trial — which is rare since most cases settle — the court can also order that the defendant pay punitive damages.

 4. What are common rear-end car accident injuries?

 Approximately one-third of car accidents are rear-end crashes.
-And each year, these accidents injure about half a million people.4 Common injuries that stem from rear-end crashes include:
+Each year, these accidents injure about half a million people.4 Common injuries that stem from rear-end crashes include:

 - soft-tissue damage